secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### Trial

-Track cohort of Trials for each product line (Self-hosted or SaaS) to see their influence.
+Track cohort of Trials for each product line (Self-managed or SaaS) to see their influence.

 **Bizible:** In-product self-managed and SaaS trials are tracked as an **offline** Bizible touchpoint.
 The self-managed trial utilizing a Marketo form is an **online** Bizible touchpoint.